antoine77340/MIL-NCE_HowTo100M/README.md

 The training code was run on the French public AI cluster [Jean-Zay](https://www.idris.fr/eng/) (see Acknowledgements below).
 It was specifically designed to be run on a SLURM based cluster management for multi-node distributed training but can be easily modify for any other cluster management system.

-This unofficial PyTorch implementation of the paper has several minor differences such as:
+This open source PyTorch implementation of the paper has several minor differences such as:
 - The use of a cosine learning rate decay instead of a stepwise decay described in [1].
 - There is no sharing of the batch normalization statistics across different GPUs and nodes as it is much slower to perform such operation on GPUs than TPUs.
 - The use of slightly different spatio-temporal training video resolution of the input video clips.